pmndrs/zustand/readme.md

 })
 ```

 ## Reading/writing state and reacting to changes outside of components

-You can use it without React out of the box.
+You can use it with or without React out of the box.

 ```jsx
 const [, api] = create(...)